pablo-chacon/mqtt-client-templates/README.md

 node uos_iot_client.js
 ```

-Env variables mirror the Python template, the code uses the `mqtt` package and the same topic and payload.
+Environment variables mirror the Python template.
+The code uses the `mqtt` package and the same topic and payload.

 ### Go